zenglongGH/px4esc/firmware/README.md

 ## Building

 Development requires a machine with Linux or OSX; if you're using Windows, you're on your own.
+In order to build the firmware, you're going to need GCC cross toolchain version 5.3 or newer.
+You can get one from <https://launchpad.net/gcc-arm-embedded>, or from any other place if you know what you're doing.

 Clone the repository and initialize all submodules, then run `make`: